-New York City Mistakes to Avoid as a Tourist
+Travel Tips New York City or New York City Travel Mistakes to Avoid as a Tourist

 2. Waiting for the pedestrian crossing sign to say “Walk”.

 This also means that you can’t cross the street just because a pedestrian sign says it’s safe.
-New York drivers are crazy and treat driving laws more like irrelevant suggestions.
-So if you don’t want to get named by a rogue yellow cab, always look before you cross the street. .
+Drivers in New York are crazy and treat driving laws more like irrelevant suggestions.

 3. Stopping in the middle of the sidewalk to take pictures or look at a map.

 This is the worst thing you can do to New Yorkers.